Blog

 You'll sometimes see it written as "IT Service Management" or simply "service management" in enterprise contexts.
 The meaning stays the same regardless of how it's abbreviated.

 Without defined processes, every incident becomes a fire drill.
 Knowledge lives in people's heads, and the same problems keep coming back.
-With unplanned downtime costing Global 2000 enterprises $400 billion annually, ITSM brings order to this chaos.
+With unplanned downtime costing enterprises significantly, ITSM brings order to this chaos.

 When a critical system goes down at 2 AM, a mature ITSM practice means the on-call team knows exactly who to contact, what steps to follow, and how to communicate with affected users.
 There's no scrambling to figure out who owns what.